Fall 2015 Freshman Admission Criteria

 - graduated high school, but have not taken college courses since the summer after graduation.

-Note that as a first-time freshman, you are required to live in on-campus housing for your first year if you are from outside SDSU's local admission area or are a participant in the University Honors College.
+Note that as a first-time freshman, you are required to live in on-campus housing for your first year if you are from outside SDSU's local admission area or are a participant in the Weber Honors College.

 San Diego State University only accepts applications for a second bachelor's degree in Nursing.